EventSources can take two forms:

 - SNMP Trap.
 Duplicate alerts for SNMP Trap EventSources are never suppressed.

 - Syslog.
 Duplicate alerts for Syslog EventSources (deemed duplicate if host, application name, and message are identical) are suppressed for the duration of the interval set in the Clear After field.

 - Windows Event Log.
-Duplicate alerts for Windows Event Log EventSources (deemed duplicate if the host and EventID are identical) are suppressed for the duration of the interval set in the Clear After field.
+Duplicate alerts for Windows Event Log EventSources (deemed duplicate if the host and EventID are identical—even if the messages are different) are suppressed for the duration of the interval set in the Clear After field.

 - Script.
 The suppression of duplicate alerts for Script EventSources is controlled by the alerts per host.
 If alerts are suppressed, you should see Collector events on the collector such as “SEC: reaches threshold for.”